dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 ## Phoenix framework

-You can't escape the [Phoenix framework](http://phoenixframework.org) if you're looking for a good framework to build on in Elixir.
+You can't escape the [Phoenix framework](http://phoenixframework.org) if you're looking for a good tool to build on in Elixir.
 They portray themselves as a fresh approach to tried and tested MVC development.
 Phoenix genuinely excites me.
 One aspect is just how well we can separate our concerns across an extremely well thought out, logical structure.
 Another is that it provides a fantastic command line interface.

-{% include tweet_quote.html quote_text="You can't escape Phoenix framework if you're looking for a good framework to build on in Elixir!" %}
+{% include tweet_quote.html quote_text="You can't escape Phoenix framework if you're looking for a good tool to build on in Elixir!" %}

 Phoenix is an MVC framework written in Elixir and will be welcoming and comfortable to use for anyone familiar with [Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/).